Chapter 1. What Is Infrastructure as Code?

 Cloud Age Approaches To Change Management

 Many organizations try to control the potential chaos by using older, traditional IT governance models.
-These models focus on throttling the speed of change, requiring implementation details to be decided before work begins, high-effort process gates, and strictly siloed responsibilities between teams.
+These models focus on throttling the speed of change, requiring deciding implementation details before work begins, high-effort process gates, and strictly siloed responsibilities between teams.

-However, these models were designed for the Iron Age when changes were made to physical infrastructure manually, meaning changes were slow and expensive.
-This in turn made mistakes difficult and expensive to correct.
-If a task would take two weeks, and a mistake could take a week or more to fix afterwards, then it seemed reasonable to add an extra week up front in hopes of preventing a mistake from happening.
-With cloud technology these processes add weeks to tasks that may take less than an hour to implement and a few minutes to correct, destroying the advantages of the technology.
+However, these models were designed for the Iron Age when we changed physical infrastructure manually.
+Changes were slow and expensive, making it difficult to correct mistakes.
+If a task would take two weeks, and a mistake could take a week or more to fix afterward, then it seemed reasonable to add an extra week up front in hopes of preventing a mistake from happening.
+With cloud technology, these processes add weeks to tasks that may take less than an hour to implement and a few minutes to correct, destroying the advantages of the technology.

-What’s more, research2 suggests that these heavyweight processes were never very effective in preventing errors in the first place.
-In fact, they can make things worse by dividing knowledge and accountability across silos and long periods of time.
+Moreover, research2 suggests that these heavyweight processes were never very effective in preventing errors in the first place.
+They can make things worse by dividing knowledge and accountability across silos and long periods.

 Fortunately, the emergence of Cloud Age technologies has coincided with the growth of Cloud Age approaches to work, including lean, agile, and DevOps.
 These approaches encourage close collaboration across roles, short feedback loops with users, and a minimalist, quality-first approach to technical implementation.
-Automation is leveraged to fundamentally shift thinking about change and risk, which results not only in faster delivery but also higher quality (Table 1-2).
+Automation fundamentally shifts thinking about change and risk, resulting in faster delivery and higher quality (Table 1-2).

 Cost of change |